 Bill Paxton also has a small roll as…well, the same guy Bill Paxton always plays.
 But man, does anyone do that guy better than Bill Paxton?
 When you need Bill Paxton, Bill Paxton is your man.
 He’s got that shit-eating grin, sneering attitude — oh, he’s just the one character in every movie, but he’s just so damn good at it!
 And his pompadour here is epic.
 Matching Paxton is Elizabeth Daily, who you might remember from Valley Girl or Pee Wee’s Big Adventure.
 With rare exception, she played pretty much the exact same character in all her movies, too, and she plays that character here, but she’s perfect at it.
 Completely irritating, but not overexposed.
 She’s there just enough for the viewer to cheer when Cody walks in, sees her, and says, “Why are you still here?”

 You may be wondering why I haven’t gotten around to Diane Lane yet.
 Well, here we go.
-I’ve always thought that Diane Lane was (and still is) one of the prettiest dames to ever grace a movie screen, and she’s never been sexier than she is here.
-Unfortunately, her character, despite being the impetus for everything that happens, is really just a supporting player.
+Diane Lane looks fantastic.
+Unfortunately, her character, despite being the impetus for everything that happens, is just a supporting player.
 She’s good when she’s on screen, but her character just isn’t good enough to avoid being lost amid the towering symbols that surround her.
 Although she’s not top billed, Amy Madigan is your female lead in this movie.
 Diane Lane is the Helen of Troy of the story.
 But she burns up the stage during the musical scenes.

 Streets of Fire may have been DOA at the American box office, but something about the movie clicked with audiences in Japan.
 It was embraced enthusiastically there, perhaps because it plays to the same sort of aforementioned American mythology as westerns, something that appeals to the pop culture impression of America in Japan.
-The United states and Japan have a complex relationship with each other that isn’t unlike, in my opinion, the relationship we have with England (both one-time bitter enemies who have since become close allies).
-Like England, Japan is both instantly recognizable as something similar to the United States, but also something somewhat exotic.
-If we’re closer and more understanding of England, it’s only because we share the same language.
-For decades, Japan has thrived on American pop culture, just as the States have proven ravenous for many aspects of Japanese pop culture.
-And both countries have a highly stylized ideal of each other that is based at least as much on fantasy and pop culture perception as it is on reality — maybe even more so.
+The United states and Japan have a complex relationship with each other.
+Japan is both instantly recognizable as something similar to the United States, but also something very different.
+For decades, Japan thrived on American pop culture, just as the States have proven ravenous for many aspects of Japanese pop culture.
+Both countries have a highly stylized ideal of each other that is based at least as much on fantasy and pop culture perception as it is on reality — maybe even more so.
 Which is why a movie like streets of Fire would play so well to a Japanese audience.
-It is quintessentially American without actually being an accurate reflection of what America is really like.
+It is quintessentially American without actually being an accurate reflection of what America is like.
 Like westerns, Streets of Fire is pure pulp-pop culture Americana.

 Well, whatever.
 In this case, the Japanese got it right, because Streets of Fire is one of the coolest movies ever made.
 The streamlined story and stylized hardboiled antics might cause you to miss just how artfully put-together the package is, but even if you don’t spend the entire movie dissecting it, you can do what we did, which was open a few beers, eat a lot of hot wings, and howl with sheer, unbridled joy.
-There seem to be some quiet rumblings that might point to a revival in interest pertaining to Streets of Fire.
 If any movie from the eighties deserves to be rediscovered and championed, this is it, because it’s rare that a movie is this much fun.